AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 ## Audience Manager segments and traits in Adobe Experience Platform {#aam-segments-traits-in-aep}

-After setting up the Audience Manager source connector to import data from Audience Manager, your Audience Manager traits and segments appear in Experience Platform as **Audiences** in the segment workflow.
+After setting up the Audience Manager source connector to import traits and segments from Audience Manager, your Audience Manager data appears in Experience Platform as **Audiences** in the segment workflow.
 For more information on your Audience Manager segments and traits in Experience Platform, read:

 * [Segmentation Service overview](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html#audiences)
 * [Experience Platform Segment Builder user guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#audiences)